golden-hu/resume/resume_en.md

 #### iOS Software Engineer - August, 2015 - Present
  * Skills used: iOS SDK, Objective-C, Instruments, TestFlight, Git Flow, Javascript
- * Role overview: Lead to architect and build important UI components for QQMusic iOS App.
+ * Role overview: Architect and build important UI components for QQMusic iOS App.
 Build new features for the App.
 Refactor heritage code.
  * Interesting challenges: Reduce the app size from 100M+ to 50M.
-In the mean time, I lead to refactor main UI component code.
-I also design a **cross-platform skin changing UI component** for the system, combining javascript and Objective-C techniques.
-As the app serve millions of users, we constantly collect feedback directly from users to improve App functions.
+Meanwhile, I refactor main UI component code.
+I also design a
+  **cross-platform skin changing UI component** for the system, combining javascript and Objective-C techniques.
+As the app serves millions of users, we constantly collect feedback directly from users to improve App functions.

 ### Klook Travel Technology Limited (klook.com)

 #### iOS Software Engineer - Jul, 2014 - Aug, 2015

  * Skills used: iOS SDK, Test-Driven Development, TestFlight, Git Flow, Javascript, HTML, CSS, Java
- * Role overview: Originally employed to build Klook iOS App from ground.
-I take lead in the process of building the App, including UI, Api service, testing, iterating and publishing.
+ * Role overview: Originally employed to build Klook iOS App from the ground up.
+I participate in every part of building the App, including UI design, Api service, testing, iterating and publishing.
 I also participate in development of the web service, both front-end and backend.
  * Interesting challenges: The App involved multi-language and multi-currency offshore payment.
-Complicated UI/Animation are programmed and tuned to make the App more appealing.
+Complicated UI/Animation are built and tuned to make the App more appealing.
 The App is featured as Best New Apps by Apple on first launch.
 By the end of the year, it is featured as **"Best of 2015"** by Apple.